Relationships¶

 instances pointing to that object will set to null.
 When this

-must be also provided or anAssertationError
+SET_NULLis true, thenull=Truemust be also provided or anAssertationErroris raised.

 OneToOneField¶

-relationship between models is basically the same as the
+Creating an OneToOneField relationship between models is basically the same as the

-ForeignKey with the key difference that it uses unique=True
+ForeignKey with the key difference that it uses unique=True on the foreign key

 column.